 A 2014 study in the Journal of Investigative Dermatology found that P. acnes interacted with a type of white blood-cell in the skin called a monocyte cell and “trigger[ed] a key inflammatory mediator, […], suggesting a role for inflammasome-mediated inflammation in acne pathogenesis.”9

 Another 2014 study in the Journal of Investigative Dermatology found that P. acnes also appeared to trigger an additional inflammatory immune response in cells called Th17 cells, which release inflammatory cytokines and create localized chronic inflammation.
-Previous research has shown that Th17 immune responses are associated with automimmune inflammatory disorders, such as psoriasis, rheumatoid arthritis, Chrohn’s disease, and multiple sclerosis.10
+Previous research has shown that Th17 immune responses are associated with autoimmune inflammatory disorders, such as psoriasis, rheumatoid arthritis, Crohn’s disease, and multiple sclerosis.10

 As we can see from these studies, P. acnes appears to stimulate several different inflammatory mechanisms, including activating the immune system and creating inflammation directly in the skin, all of which ultimately contribute to the inflammatory redness and soreness of acne.

 As scientists gain a greater understanding of the role of bacteria, particularly P. acnes, in the processes underlying acne, new treatment options become possible, including medications that target particular parts of the immune system that are susceptible to activation by bacteria, and new vaccines that target P. acnes, to name just a few.7,10,11